 President Obama released a statement noting the diverse group of nominees this year:

 “They … represent my continued commitment to ensure that the judiciary resembles the nation it serves.”These individuals have demonstrated the talent, expertise, and fair-mindedness Americans expect and deserve from their judicial system.
-I am grateful for their willingness to serve and confident that they will by Text-Enhance">apply the law with the utmost impartiality and integrity.
+I am grateful for their willingness to serve and confident that they will apply the law with the utmost impartiality and integrity.
 Too many of our courtrooms stand empty.
 I hope the Senate will promptly consider all of my nominees and ensure justice for everyday Americans.”

 Judge Thomas will join two other out judges (Judge Pamela Ki Mai Chen of New York and Judge Michael McShane of Oregon) who are awaiting congressional approval.